aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React

-React is a way of writing declarative views where a view is a function of data defined in terms of state.
+React is a way of writing declarative views where a view is a function of data defined in terms of state in some point in time.

 ###React Component